Behn Cervantes: Activism

+Together with fellow filmmaker Lino Brocka and other artists, Cervantes initiated the Free the Artist, Free the Media Movement to oppose media censorship during the dictatorship of Ferdinand Marcos.
+The movement led to the formation of the Concerned Artists of the Philippines in 1983.

 Cervantes took part in the 1984 Welcome Rotonda protest, during which pro-Marcos forces hosed down and fired tear gas at several thousand peaceful protesters gathered at Welcome Rotonda.

-In 1985, Cervantes and fellow filmmaker Lino Brocka attended a nationwide transport strike in sympathy with public transportation drivers who organized the strike against rising gas prices.
+In 1985, Cervantes and Brocka attended a nationwide transport strike in sympathy with public transportation drivers who organized the strike against rising gas prices.
 Cervantes and Brocka were arrested and charged with illegal assembly, which carries a penalty of life imprisonment.
 They were released after 16 days.

 He was a member of the Concerned Artists of the Philippines.

+He is believed to have coined the term edifice complex in the 1970s to describe Philippine First Lady Imelda Marcos's practice of using publicly funded construction projects as political and election propaganda.